 Business mandates, governmental regulation and consumer demand for safety, performance, fuel efficiency, and reliability has driven rapid introduction of new, densely packaged, interoperable multi-purpose systems in the automotive industry.
 Automotive design now incorporates between 70 and 100 networked microprocessor-based electronic control units (ECUs) per vehicle.
-Some experts predict that by 2015 electronics will account for as much as 40% of production costs.
+Some experts predict that by 2030 electronics will account for as much as 50% of production costs (source: PwC).

 Proliferation of innovative, sophisticated automotive electronics, such as telematics and mechatronics, increases the risk of component or system failure.
 Integrating ESPEC Qualmark’s accelerated reliability technology in automotive reliability design and engineering provides the opportunity to manifest failure modes that are not predicted by MTBF/MTTF (Mean time Between Failures/Mean Time to Failure).
 Perhaps more importantly, HALT and HASS testing can identify key performance indicators (KPI) that point to hard-to-predict/detect issues such as intermittent failures.